QuixThe2nd/metadatarr/README.md

 ## Contributing
 Metadatarr was built to solve real-world problems managing large torrent collections.
 If you have similar needs or improvements, contributions are welcome!

+## DOCS TODO:
+- demo video showcasing features like sorting
+- before/after photos of torrent names

 ## TODO:
-- turn Torrent type to Torrent class.
 - Proper IF object in config. so tag/category based features can instead be generic actions that can be done if a value is true (similar to sort config objects)
-- demo video showcasing features like sorting
-- before/after photos of torrent names
 - recross-seed: auto remove torrents from sonarr/radarr/lidarr/readarr if they have no cross-seeds, so hopefully a new cross-seedable torrent is found
 - Download shows in order (s01e01 before s01e02 before s02)
 - Delete torrents with completed=0 matching certain strings (so i can delete individual episodes before they download so no HnR and keep only season pack)